Severe typhoon hits Hong Kong, market delays opening

-HONG KONG (Reuters) - A severe typhoon hit Hong Kong on Tuesday, disrupting business across the financial hub, with offices and the stock market to remain closed for at least part of the morning after the city raised its highest typhoon warning overnight.
+HONG KONG, July 24 (Reuters) - A severe typhoon hit Hong Kong on Tuesday, disrupting business across the financial hub, with offices and the stock market to remain closed for at least part of the morning after the city raised its highest typhoon warning overnight.

 Typhoon Vicente battered Hong Kong with gale-force winds and torrential rain, grounding flights and shutting port operations.